MeshanKhosla/Meshan-Khosla-Portfolio/src/pages/blog/redis-union-find.md

 We can then find the root of each set, and set the smaller set to be the child of the bigger set.
 This is what the "Weighted" in WeightedQuickUnion refers to.

-Note: We'll get back to the implementation of `findRoot`, and `Promise.all` is used to send the requests concurrently.
+We'll get back to the implementation of `findRoot` and note that `Promise.all` is used to send the requests concurrently.

 The `getRedisKey` method is used to partition a Redis DB, so you can use the same DB for multiple projects.
 In our case, it adds a prefix of `"!!unionfind!!--"` to each key.